Vinifera-Developers/Vinifera/docs/New-Features-and-Enhancements.md

 ### Spawners

-- Vinifera ports the spawn manager, responsible for AircraftType missiles and aircraft carries from Red Alert 2.
+- Vinifera ports the spawn manager, responsible for AircraftType missiles and aircraft carriers from Red Alert 2.

 In `RULES.INI`:
 ```ini